phoqe/havelock/readme.md

 ## CLI

 Havelock is also available as a standalone CLI.
-It can be separately to execute commands on the local machine.
+It can be used separately to execute commands on the local machine.

 ### Installation